 A tea garden is a great way to introduce herbs into your life.
 Herbs are an awesome addition to any garden, patio, courtyard or balcony.
 When added to a meal during cooking or just afterwards, they can really enhance the flavour of a dish.
-However, herbs can also be really beneficial when used as tea, and when you start experimenting with home-grown herbs, you will find them incredibly hard to resist, especially as a winter warmer.
+However, herbs can also be really beneficial when used as a tea.
+When you start experimenting with home-grown herbs, you’ll find them incredibly hard to resist, especially as a winter warmer.

 Herbs have been used in tea for thousands of years for their medicinal benefits and are said to have originated in China.
 However herbal tea has since become very popular throughout the world and continues to become a healthier choice in the modern world.

 Growing your own tea garden at home can be very cost-effective and a delicious way to add natural health benefits to your daily intake.
-There is nothing better than holding a warm cup of herbal tea in the cold weather and it’s even better when you can pick your own herbs from your very own tea garden.
+There is nothing better than holding a warm cup of herbal tea in the cold weather.
+It’s even better when you can pick your own herbs from your very own tea garden.

 Just like planning for any garden project, do your research before you rush out and buy everything.
-You will need to consider a few things before you get started.
+You’ll need to consider a few things before you get started.
 Use our steps as a guide when planning your tea garden:

 - Choose your area.